Goldfrapp at Somerset House Summer Series

 Goldfrapp proved their true calibre when they moved into their faster songs.
 Number 1 was anthemic from start to finish, Ride a White Horse had the kind of drilling beat that you feel from the inside of your body and the driving rhythm of Ooh La La was almost frantic with ferocity by the time it ended.

 Drew is the new single from upcoming album Tales of Us, due to release in September 2013.
 It’s a hark back to the dark electro pop of early Goldfrapp mixed with some of their more recent earthy folk ballads – a sign that Goldfrapp continue to evolve and grow with each new release – maintaining their position as pop pioneers.

 Black Cherry showcased Goldfrapp’s trip-hop upbringing and early influences, with the beautifully backlit Alison face bathed in shadow and her blonde hair creating a golden halo.
 Train was a 70s acid-trip with distortion laced guitars and keys, lasers dancing over the back wall of the courtyard of Somerset House.
 It had a menacing charm and driving hypnotic beat that got the crowd throwing their arms about and screaming.
 The best was definitely saved for last, Strict Machine – electro-noir at its finest, jarring industrial sounds, big drums and those mesmerising vocals.
 She repeats: “I’m in love, I’m in love, I’m in love…”

 So is the audience tonight.

 Photos: Allie Suwanrumpha

-For further information about Goldfrapp and future events, visit here.
+For further information and future events visit Goldfrapp’s website here.

 Watch the video for Drew here: